 Biscovey Nursery and Infants' Academy operates an effective 'open door' policy to create a constant positive dialogue with parents.
-In addition to this, staff may ask to speak with parents at the end of the school day, parents are invited to attend termly Parent Consultations and annual reports are sent home to parents.
+In addition to this, staff may ask to speak with parents at the end of the school day, add comments/questions to their child's Tapestry journal, parents/carers are invited to attend termly Parent Consultations and annual reports are sent home to parents.
 All of this constant dialogue between school and parents will help you to support your child's learning at home and inform you of how they are progressing in school.
 If at any time you wish to discuss your child then meetings can be arranged with class teacher and / or the Head Teacher at your request.
 Parents with children who are on SEN Support or have an EHCP will also be invited to meet with the SENDCo at least termly to discuss progress and targets.